JDMLegendZ/Docs/docs/en/index.md

     This site is being actively worked on.

-    Feel you could help?
-Please do by clicking on the page with a pencil on the right!
+     Do you feel you could help?
+Please do by clicking on the page with a pencil on the right of this text box!

     This can be done on any page, too.

-# Welcome to BeamMP Docs! :tada:
+# Welcome to BeamMP Offical Docs! :tada:

 Welcome to the new and improved documentation hub for BeamMP!
 Whether you're a player, server owner, or developer, we have the resources you need to enhance your BeamNG.drive multiplayer experience.